 In Margin Play, Vadim is unreformed and runs a gang of gopniki.
 He has a scar on his forehead where he had a prison tattoo removed.
 Govrolev may or may not have reformed.
 There are also a couple dozen gopniki (Gang Bangers) who serve as dumb muscle for the bad guys, and admire and follow Vadim.
 Izzy knows far more than she's happy with about how the Mafiya works because she grew up surrounded by them.

-They're referred to as the Kosher Nostra in Mr Blank, but they're clearly the Mafiya.
+They're referred to as the Kosher Nostra in Mr Blank and its sequel, but they're clearly the Mafiya.

 Spooks.
 Lucas North, although not a member, spent eight years in a Russian prison and has a number of tattoos as a result.